run-ai/docs/docs/admin/runai-setup/self-hosted/k8s/backend.md

 ## (Optional) Enable "Forgot password"

-In order to support the “Forgot password” functionality, follow the steps below.
+To support the “Forgot password” functionality, follow the steps below.

 * Go to `runai.<company-name>/auth` and Log in.
 * Under `Realm settings`, select the `Login` tab and enable the `Forgot password` feature.